cmugpi/cmugpi.github.io/initial-setup/index.md

 </div>

-## Changing Your Shell

-A _shell_ is a program that lets you enter in text commands to a computer and get output from those commands.
-Shells are essential for using SSH and very useful for programming.
-We'll be doing all of our work in this class within a shell, so it's important that we use the right one!

-The default shell on Andrew Linux systems, `csh`, is lacking in many ways.
-For that reason, we'll be switching you over to a shell called bash.
-(If you have strong preferences about your shell, you're welcome to use another shell as long as it's not csh.)

-In order to switch your shell over, follow these instructions:

-1. SSH into andrew using the setup you did above.
-1. Run the command `chsh` at the prompt (type it and hit enter).
-1. You'll be asked to enter a new shell.
-(When doing this, be very careful; if you enter something that isn't a shell, you will not be able to use your account until the problem is fixed, which is not easy to do!)
-   Type in `/bin/bash` and hit enter.
-1. If you log out (disconnect) and connect again, your new shell should be bash.
-   (It says it will take a long time, but it's generally nearly instantaneous.
-   If it's taking longer than 30 minutes, you might want to send us an email.)

-When entering your new shell for step 3, mistyping the shell will cause you to be locked out until the problem is fixed, which takes at least a day to do.
-{:.ui.error.message}

-You can disconnect by either typing "logout" and hitting enter or by using the keyboard shortcut `^D` (control-D). `^D` is a very common keyboard shortcut that very often will exit you out of programs like shells, command prompts, and REPLs.
-{:.ui.info.message}

 ## Get the GPI Configuration

-The default settings for bash (the shell you switched to) and other programs you're likely to use during the semester are rather minimal, so we've written some configuration files that will give you nicer defaults.
+The default settings for the command line and other programs you're likely to use during the semester are rather minimal, so we've written some configuration files that will give you nicer defaults.
 Of course, if you want to change these settings to better fit your preferences you can do so.

 SSH in to `andrew`.